Sun Basket Review: Is It Worth It?

 If you compare the cost per meal of Sun Basket to other subscription meal prep companies in our guide, you’ll see that Sun Basket costs more than most, especially when you factor in shipping.

 However, few other meal kit companies have as strong of a commitment to organic ingredients or offer as many menu options each week.
-Plated and Freshly come closest in our opinion, and both are at a similar price point to Sun Basket.
+Freshly comes closest in our opinion, and both are at a similar price point to Sun Basket.

 We think Sun Basket makes sense for anyone who loves to cook and eat gourmet foods but also wants to eat more healthy.